Top 10 Biggest Mosques in the World

 Capacity of 60 thousand people.

-The Badshahi Mosque in Lahore, commissioned by the sixth Mughal Emperor Aurangzeb in 1671 and completed in 1673, is the second largest mosque in Pakistan.
-Its beauty makes it one of the top things to do in Lahore.
+The Badshahi Mosque in Lahore was built by the sixth Mughal Emperor Aurangzeb in 1671 and finished in 1673.
+It is the second largest mosque in Pakistan.
+Its aesthetic appeal elevates it to one of the premier attractions in Lahore.

 8. The Mosque of Al-Saleh